 In celebration of UNESCO’s International Youth Day, the song was launched on August 29, 2020 by 13-year old teen champion vocalist Fiona Cassandra Vargas of award-winning youth band The Bright Lights.

-Fiona Cassandra Vargas, 13 years old, was the 2020 Silver Vocal Award Winner at the World Championship of Performing Arts, 2018 Kildare’s Got Talent First Runner Up and 2019 Ireland’s Talent Search Contender.
+Fiona Cassandra Vargas, 13 years old, was a 2021 The Voice UK Semi Finalist, 2020 Silver Vocal Award Winner at the World Championship of Performing Arts, 2018 Kildare’s Got Talent First Runner Up and 2019 Ireland’s Talent Search Contender.
 Fiona is a Second Year student in Holy Family Catholic School in Newbridge, Co.
 Kildare.
 She plays the ukulele, loves to dance, and admires Moira, Morissette and Sarah Geronimo.
 She was born in Ireland to Vic Vargas from Gattaran, Cagayan Valley and Shiela Vargas from Cebu.
 Fiona and Shiela have been living in Ireland since 2001where Shiela works as a Quality Assurance Supervisor at a confectionery.
 This launch track was mastered by Roel Mabeza and the lyrics were added by Don Kiram.
 Here’s Fiona Vargas performing “Tinig ng Pag-Asa.”

 Learn the Lyrics & Share

 We hope the message of the song reaches as many people around the world.
 Join the Sing-Along challenge, create your own version, perform on Facebook Live, do a Tik Tok, or simply share the song and nominate people who might be interested to join.
 Make your own solo cover or with a group by downloading the files and send your audio or video recording with a photo and a background about yourself to firstname.lastname@example.org.